comp110-lytle/comp110/site/exercises/wordle.md

 ## Part 1. `input_guess` -- 10 Points

 Declare a function named `input_guess`.
 Its purpose is given an integer "expected length" of a guess as a parameter, it will prompt the user for a guess and continue prompting them until they provide a guess of the expected length.
 The initial prompt should have the following format: `Enter a N character word: `, where N is the desired length.
 Then, use the following format to continue prompting the user: `That wasn't N chars!
 Try again: `.
 This function must then return the user's guess string of the correct length to the caller of `input_guess`.
-You can enable this behavior using recursion.
-Think: what will your base and recursive cases be?

 Once you have implemented this function, try using it in the Trailhead REPL.